-This is about the best color for your cell phone.
+Here’s which is the best color for your cell phone:

-So if you want to know what the best color is for your phone, then you’re in the right place.
+So if you want to learn all about what your chosen cell phone color reveals about you, then you’re in the right place.

 Let’s jump right in!